GDP in Chile

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

-The Adimark GfK consumer confidence index (IPEC, Índice de Percepción de la Economía) increased from 37.2 points in November to 40.1 points in December, marking the highest reading since February 2015.
+The Adimark GfK consumer confidence index (IPEC, Índice de Percepción de la Economía) dropped from 40.1 points in December to 39.2 points in January, marking the first decline in five months.

-Economic activity rose 0.8% in November compared to the same month of the previous year, according to the Monthly Indicator for Economic Activity (IMACEC).
+Economic activity in Chile rose 1.2% in December compared to the same month of the previous year, according to the Monthly Indicator for Economic Activity (IMACEC).

-In December, copper prices rose slightly, confirming the mild recovery in prices seen towards the end of 2016.
+Copper prices rose slightly in January, building on the mild recovery in prices seen towards the end of 2016.